Staff FAQs - MJCCA Summer Day Camps

 What should I bring to camp each day?

 You should always bring a water bottle and your lunch as camp staff are not allowed to leave camp premises for lunch.
 Lunch does not have to be kosher.
 You should also bring your swimsuit & towel, sunscreen, and a backpack to hold everything during the day.
 You should NOT bring jewelry, cell phones, or other electronic devices.
 If you bring a cell phone to work, it will either need to be in your backpack or left in your car.
 We have a strict no cell phone policy at camp.
+Please be prepared for different weather conditions by bringing an umbrella or rain jacket in case of inclement weather.

 How do I stay updated on camp announcements and news?

 We will communicate important information through staff meetings, email, or text messages.
 Make sure to check your email regularly and attend weekly staff meetings for updates.
 Please remember that your supervisor and fellow staff members are here to support you.
 Don’t hesitate to ask questions or seek assistance when needed.
+Counselors will have a few required Zoom calls with staff that will highlight events, policies, and procedures throughout the summer.